yahoo/elide-doc/pages/guide/v5/12-asyncapi.md

 ## Security

-The principal of submitter is associated with each query submission.
+The name of the submitter principal is associated with each query submission.
 The result and status of the query are only accessible to the principal that submitted the query request.
-If principal was not set in the context then the query and results are accessible to everyone.
+If principal was not set in the context then the query and results are accessible to all null principals.

 ## Enable the Async API